ishak2001/modern-linktree/README.md

-# why use providers when you can do it yourself and better
+# why use providers like (linktree) when you can do it yourself and better